 In a Nutshell

 Payday loans are expensive.
 Many payday loans carry fees that could equal a massive annual percentage rate, sometimes even 400%.
-Payday alternative loans, on the other hand, are generally more-affordable small-dollar loans with a longer loan-repayment term — but their availability is limited to certain credit unions, and other restrictions may apply.Payday loans can be a source of fast cash, but you’ll pay a high price to get that money in hand.
-A payday alternative loan could be a lower-cost option.
+Payday alternative loans, on the other hand, are generally more-affordable small-dollar loans with a longer loan-repayment term — but their availability is limited to certain credit unions, and other restrictions may apply.Payday loans can be a source of fast cash when in a pinch, but they can also come with high costs that are difficult to escape.
+But a payday alternative loan, or PAL, could be a more affordable option.

 Payday alternative loans typically have much lower fees and annual percentage rates than traditional payday loans.
 This lower cost may help you avoid a seemingly endless cycle of debt.

 Payday alternative loans are offered by some federal credit unions.
-There are two types of payday alternative loans — one that we’ll refer to as a traditional PAL and another known as a PAL II, which the National Credit Union Administration approved in late 2019.
+There are two types of PALs: the original (often called a traditional PAL) and a newer option called PAL II, which the National Credit Union Administration introduced in 2019.
 Let’s review what you should know about both types of payday alternative loans.

 - What is a payday alternative loan?